The Magic School Bus (video game series): The Magic School Bus Explores Bugs (1999)

 This is the first game in the software series to replace the original voice actors of the eight children from the TV series.
-This is the first of the two games in the original software which is not based with any adaptation (book series, TV series, and TV tie in books).
+This game is based with four adaptations Inside a Beehive (from the book series), plus four episodes from the TV series (that being, Gets Ants in its Pants, Butterfly and the Bog Beast, Spins a Web, and In a Beehive).
 In this game, The children have designed biodomes for a contest, but each pair has lost one of the bugs from their projects.
 This is the final game in the original software series.
 Like in The Magic School Bus Explores the World of Animals, this game is not based with any adaptation.
 The player's task in this game is to find a specimen of each of the four missing bugs in one of four natural habitats.
 In each habitat, one of the children transforms into a bug; for examples, Arnold turns into an ambush bug when he is in the meadow, Keesha changes into a luna moth when she is in the forest, Ralphie turns into a hercules beetle when he is in the jungle, and Dorothy Ann changes into a mayfly nib when she is in the pond.

 The game was given a score of 90/100 by Tech with Kids (Computing with Kids) and 50/100 by Macworld.
 SuperKids gave it 4.5/5.

 Ludington Daily News praised the game for its high quality engaging multimedia and accurate information.

 The Magic School Bus Explores the World of Animals (1999)

+This game is based with two episodes from the TV series Hops Home (and its TV book adaptation) and In the City.
+But like Explores the Rainforest, it is not based with any books from the book series.
 In this game, the user has to find all four animals (which are placed into their wrong habitats) and send them back to their own (and correct) habitats where they each belong.
 If the game is played at another time, the player has two options (to "Continue saved game" or "Collect 4 missing collectibles"; the second option "Collect 4 missing collectibles" starts a new game if chosen and the save data from the previous use gets deleted).
 When traveling to certain habitats, one of the children will be transformed into an animal (for a few examples, Arnold becomes a bullfrog in the swamp, Dorothy Ann becomes an opposumling in the rainforest, Wanda becomes a sea otter in the tundra, and Tim becomes a parrot fish in the reef).

 This is the first of the two games in the software to be created by KnowWonder Digital Mediaworks instead of Music Pen Multimedia (since starting with this game, Microsoft stopped collaborating with Music Pen and started collaborating with Know Wonder).

 Superkids gave the game a score of 4.7/5.

 Bangor Daily News said the game "is jampacked with unusual animals, interesting information, games, puzzles, and experiments".